 Representing the best available information on the known location, viability, and other information on at-risk species populations, this nationally significant dataset is essential to regional and local analyses, decision-making, and planning.

 One example of a national analyses is our “Rarity-Weighted Richness for Imperiled Species,” which combines overall species richness and relative rarity (based on restricted distributions) to highlight locations that are essentially irreplaceable in terms of biodiversity.

 NatureServe has extensive expertise in modeling the predicted distribution of at-risk species based on our known location data, providing a powerful tool for planning and assessment.
 The NatureServe network can readily create these models for endangered and other at-risk species across the United States.
-A typical approach to mapping endangered species (below left) combines precisely known locations (red dots) with broad estimates of where that species could potentially occur, resulting in a large “predicted” area; NatureServe’s predictive distribution modeling also uses known locations as a starting point, but provides much more precise and accurate information about where a species is likely to occur (right).
+A typical approach to mapping endangered species (the image at right) combines precisely known locations (red dots) with broad estimates of where that species could potentially occur, resulting in a large “predicted” area; NatureServe’s predictive distribution modeling also uses known locations as a starting point, but provides much more precise and accurate information about where a species is likely to occur (below).